SCHOOL VISIT DETAILS

 Grade 1 – Eyes on Life [TG23SPEL]

 What do plants and animals need to live?
 Are they the same things?
-Through hands-on activities and dramatic games, students will become plants and animals to find out the difference.
+Through hands-on activities and dramatic games, students will learn about plants and animals to find out the difference.

 CURRICULUM CONNECTIONS: Characteristics and Needs of Living Things